 The first problem for visitors is simply finding Balquhidder.
-To reach it you need to turn off the A84 not to the west as you would expect, but to the east, at the King's House Hotel.
+To reach it you need to turn off the A84 not to the west as you would expect, but to the east, at what was traditionally the King's House Hotel, which has been transformed in recent years into the Mhor 84 Motel.
 The hotel was built in 1779, for the sum of £40.
-Today it offers a range of accommodation in the hotel or in nearby lodges, as well as food and drink for the weary traveller.
+Today it offers a range of accommodation, as well as food and drink for the weary traveller.
 There is also a nearby gift shop.

 From here the road leads past a superb old signpost that predates the upgrading of the A84, through an underpass beneath the "new" road, and out towards Balquhidder itself.

 The heyday of the east end of the glen can be dated quite precisely: from 1870 to 1965.
 During this time the Callander & Oban railway passed on a line parallel with the modern A84, and there was a station at Balquhidder Station, a mile north of the Kingshouse Hotel.
 Today it is hard to imagine this as the site of an engine shed, two signal boxes, and a junction on the minor line to St Fillans and Crieff: but it was.